Thulium-Drake/ansible-role-openvpn/README.md

 ## Setup
 Before setting this up, you need to arrange:

-* An SSL server certificate for the server in /etc/ssl/openvpn/server.crt|key
+* An SSL server certificate
-* The CA certificate for that certificate in /etc/ssl/openvpn/ca.crt
+* The CA certificate that issued your SSL certificate

 Then you need to configure the server an Ansible playbook along the lines of the one in [playbooks](playbooks/)